 Squamous Cell Carcinoma

 Potentially more aggressive than basal cell carcinoma, squamous cell carcinoma forms just beneath the surface of the skin in the squamous layer.
 While this second most common type of skin cancer often develops on sun-exposed areas, it can develop on other areas of the body like the mucous membranes and genitals.
 It often looks like a thick, rough, scaly patch or a bump.
-The National Cancer Institute estimates that in 2010, almost 1000 people will die of cutaneous squamous cell carcinoma in the US.
+According to the The Skin Cancer Foundation, more than one million Americans are diagnosed annually with squamous cell carcinoma.

 The most dangerous of the common forms of skin cancer is melanoma.
 While it accounts for only about 3% of skin cancer cases, melanoma is responsible for over 75% of skin cancer-related deaths.
-It is estimated that almost 9000 people in the US alone will die due to melanoma in 2010.
+The Skin Cancer Foundation estimates that more than 9,700 people will die from melanoma in 2017.
 Melanoma originates in pigment-producing cells called melanocytes, which give the hair, skin, and eyes their color.
 Melanomas are usually black or brown, and often develop in a mole or take on the appearance of a new mole.
 If identified early, cure rates for melanoma are quite high.
 Once melanoma spreads to other parts of the body, cure rates are significantly reduced.

 While you can review details about skin cancer, it's important to have your skin regularly examined by a dermatologist.
 Make an appointment immediately if you find any suspicious areas.
 Learn about skin cancer symptoms and diagnosis.